kennydataml/databricks-platform-administration-framework/README.md

-# Databricks DevOps: Cluster and ACL
+# Databricks DevOps: Platform Administration Framework
+Framework for end to end platform administration using YAML configuration files.
+This includes cluster management and ACL permissions.
-Contains wrapper for SCIM and Permissions API
+The Python code is a wrapper for SCIM and Permissions REST API.
 ## Tech Debt
 - SCIM API is still in-preview.
 Should __switch to AAD integration__ once it is GA.
 - Permissions API is still in-preview.
 Update the end point in `api.py` once it is GA.